tamersp25/docs/README.md

 - [Markdown Cheatsheet][markdown-cheat]
 - [Docsify Docs][docsify]

+## Testing

+There is a suite of end-to-end tests at [test/e2e](test/e2e).
+They are written using [CodeceptJS with Puppeteer](https://codecept.io/puppeteer).
+To add a test file, just add any file under the test/e2e with `.test.js` at the end of it.

+The test suite is run automatically as part of the Jenkins and Docker builds.
+The test suite is also run as a git commit hook.
+This ensures that you cannot commit unless tests are passing.

+To quickly run the test suite manually while you already have a docs instance running on port 3000 (via `yarn start`) you can run `yarn test:only` in another console.

+### Pretty Test Results

+To generate a nice pretty interactive report of test results, you can run `yarn test`.
+It will run the full test suite in a way that generates detailed results and then open a UI called [Allure](http://allure.qatools.ru/) to view those results in an interactive web report.

+> Allure requires Java to be installed

 ## Docker Test

 To test the Docker build locally (internal Veritone users only), you can do the following: